CtrlAltSudo/language-guesser/README.md

 </p>

 ## How to install
-Download, open or nativate to using your terminal/command line, run the following command to install
+Download, open or navigate to using your terminal/command line, run the following command to install
 ```command
 npm install
 ```